-Environmental design includes the fields of architecture, landscape architecture, and urban and planning design, as well as research pertaining to these fields.
-The bachelor in environmental design curriculum is a design studio-based education, which requires the completion of design-based studio experiences every semester, along with a number of complementary courses, general electives, and environmental-design electives.
-At any time, students may declare a major in architectural design, landscape architecture design, urban and planning design, or design studies; they must declare a major during their third-level studio.
-All graduates from the undergraduate program earn a bachelor in environmental design degree with a major in architectural design, landscape architecture design, urban and planning design, or design studies.
+Environmental design includes the fields of architecture, landscape architecture, urban planning and design, as well as research pertaining to these fields.
+The bachelor in environmental design curriculum is a design studio-based education, which requires the completion of design-based studio experiences every semester, along with a number of complementary courses, general electives and environmental-design electives.
+At any time, students may declare a specialization in architecture, landscape architecture, urban planning or design studies.
+Students must declare a specialization during their third-level studio.
+All graduates from the undergraduate program earn a bachelor in environmental design degree with a specialization in architecture, landscape architecture, urban planning or design studies.

-In the core, bachelor in environmental design students take a sequence of courses, which emphasize the knowledge, methods, and practices, common to the fields of architecture, landscape architecture, and urban and planning design.
+In the core, bachelor in environmental design students take a sequence of courses, which emphasize the knowledge, methods, and practices, common to the fields of architecture, landscape architecture, urban planning and design studies.
 As the established design professions are increasingly collaborating on complex design issues related to the designed environment, the mix of core courses reflects these trends.

-Students may declare a major at any time upon enrollment, but must declare a major before enrolling in any third-level design studio.
+Students may declare a specialization at any time upon enrollment, but must declare a specialization before enrolling in any third-level design studios.
 In addition, students must meet the required prerequisites for each level.
-Students will declare a major in architectural design, landscape architectural design, urban and planning design, or design studies.
+Students will declare a specialization in architecture, landscape architecture, urban planning or design studies.

-The BEnvd degree and its majors are a pre-professional program of study intended to prepare students for entry into graduate study, though many bachelor's in environmental design students find employment in careers allied to the professions without undertaking graduate study.
-Depending upon the particular requirements of graduate professional programs at other institutions, the BEnvd degree may lead to advanced standing, which can shorten the duration of graduate studies.
-After completing the BEnvd degree, a professional master's degree will be required for professional licensure in architecture or landscape architecture.
+The B.EnvD and its specializations are a pre-professional program of study intended to prepare students for entry into graduate study, though many bachelor's in environmental design students find employment in careers allied to the professions without undertaking graduate study.
+Depending upon the particular requirements of graduate professional programs at other institutions, the B.EnvD may lead to advanced standing, which can shorten the duration of graduate studies.
+After completing the B.EnvD, a professional master's degree will be required for professional licensure in architecture or landscape architecture.

 The undergraduate Program in Environmental Design encourages interdisciplinary study and collaborative work on real-world programs.
-It also encourages a breadth of knowledge, including knowledge in the liberal arts and in other general studies, which prepare students to be critical thinkers and communicators.
+It also encourages a breadth of knowledge in the liberal arts and in other general studies, which prepares students to be critical thinkers and communicators.

 The first year of the core introduces students to fundamental design ideas and practices, to the concepts of analysis and problem solving, to human factors, to ecology, to design history and theory, and to the relationship between environmental design and ethics.
-The following three semesters challenge students with design problems at a different scales within the built environment: at the scales of urban building, landscape, and design.
+The following three semesters challenge students with design problems at different scales within the built environment: urban building, landscape and design.
 Each of these design challenges underscores the interdependency of scales upon one another and the complex connectedness which characterizes the built environment.

-The final three semesters of the curriculum offer students the opportunity to major in architecture, landscape architecture, or planning and urban design.
+The final three semesters of the curriculum offers students the opportunity to specialize in architecture, landscape architecture, urban planning and design studies.
 Students wishing to pursue academic work that crosses disciplines can pursue design studies.
 During the final two years of study, students may earn opportunities to engage in service learning in the community or in design-build, they may study abroad, or they may have opportunities for more individualized research.

 Course codes for this program are ARCH and ENVD.